 The features that give nail guns their productivity-boosting powers are also what make them extremely dangerous.
 With their ability to shoot a nail 1,000 feet per second and drive it into a hard surface—even concrete—these time-saving devices can deliver injuries as deadly as those wielded by a firing arm.

-Nail guns are the tool of choice for any individual—from a handyman working on his own home to a construction worker building on a worksite.
+Nail gun accidents at construction sites can result in severe injuries, demanding a comprehensive understanding of the legal options available.
+A Phoenix construction accident lawyer can offer expert legal advice and representation to those affected by such incidents.
 If you were injured in a nail gun accident at work or home, you might think your carelessness caused the mishap, but chances are, you can receive compensation for your injuries.

 A Zanes Law nail gun accident lawyer in Phoenix, AZ will investigate your case, determine who’s liable, and get you the compensation you deserve.
 Call us today for a free, no-obligation consultation: (866)-499-8989.